Table of Contents

 What is a corneal abrasion?

 A corneal abrasion is a cut or scratch on your cornea.
-The cornea is a clear layer of tissue that protects your eye.
-It lies over the iris, which is the colored part of your eye.
-The cornea helps focus light and images.
+The cornea is a clear layer of protective tissue at the front of your eye that lies over the iris (which is the colored part of your eye).
+The cornea helps focus light.

 - Keep your fingernails trimmed short.
-Keep your babies’ and kids’ fingernails short, too.
+Cut infants’ and young children’s fingernails short, also.

 - Use care when putting in contact lenses.
 Make sure you clean them properly each day.